Rick Shangraw

 R.F.
 “Rick” Shangraw Jr. (born August 17, 1959) was named president of Cintana Education on May 1, 2020.
-Previously, he served as chief executive officer of ASU Enterprise Partners from 2016 to 2019.
+Previously, he was chief executive officer of ASU Enterprise Partners from 2016 to 2019.
 He was chief executive officer of the ASU Foundation for A New American University from 2011 to July 1, 2017, after being appointed to the position by the Arizona State University Foundation board of directors on Oct.
 31, 2011 succeeding Johnnie Ray.
 Previously, Shangraw worked in both the private and public sectors after beginning his career as an assistant professor at Syracuse University.

 Biography

 Born and raised in Baltimore, Maryland, Rick Shangraw is the oldest of three children, with a brother and sister.
 An interest in academia, research and innovation led Shangraw to follow in the footsteps of his father, pharmaceuticals researcher Ralph F. Shangraw.
 Shangraw holds a Bachelor of Arts degree in political science from Dickinson College in Pennsylvania, and was the first person to receive a certificate in environmental studies from that institution.
 Shangraw also earned a master's degree in public administration from Syracuse University, and a Ph.D. from Syracuse with a specialization in technology, information policy and organization design.
 Prior to working in the private sector, Shangraw served as an assistant professor at Syracuse.